-Deputy Director for Research and Chief Research Officer Lawrence Berkeley National Laboratory responsible for the development, implementation, and stewardship of Berkeley Lab's research enterprise, and serves as the Lab's chief research liaison with the Office of Science, the University, the other national labs, and other key partners.
+Carol Burns is Deputy Director for Research and Chief Research Officer at Lawrence Berkeley National Laboratory (Berkeley Lab), a Department of Energy (DOE) Office of Science lab managed by University of California.
+She is responsible for the development, implementation, and stewardship of Berkeley Lab's research enterprise, and serves as the Lab's chief research liaison with the Office of Science, the University, the other national labs, and other key partners.